Kenan-Sabic/w-rebuild/README.md

 # windows-rebuild
-Collection of scripts I personally use to configure my fresh installations of windows (10,11, Tiny11).
+Collection of scripts I personally use to configure my fresh installations of windows (10, 11, Tiny11).
-They are meant to automate the process of reinstalling and configuring all of the things I need on fresh installations of windows as I found myself frequently reinstalling operating systems and having to configure them manually would often take too long thus I created these scripts to help speed things along.
+They are meant to automate the process of reinstalling and configuring all of the things I need on fresh installations of Windows as I found myself frequently reinstalling operating systems and having to configure them manually would often take too long thus I created these scripts to help speed things along.

 Here is a quick overview of scripts included:

-> rebuild-installer.ps1 - installs software using chocolatey
+-rebuild-installer.ps1 - installs software using chocolatey

-> rebuild-updated.ps1 - updates software installed with chocolatey (run it on schedule)
+-rebuild-updater.ps1 - updates software installed with chocolatey (run it on schedule)

-> more to come...
+-more to come...

+Below you can find the sections going more in depth on each of the scripts

+#Installer Script

+The installer script is used to install

-# Software Installed
+##Software Installed

 ## Browsers and network
 Firefox

+Brave

+Filezilla

 qBittorrent

+Wireshark

 ## Archive Tools
 7zip

 ## Recording
 OBS Studio

+ShareX

 ## Multimedia
 Stremio